hdShang/arxiv-daily/docs/cs-RO/2025-10-09/papers/251008464v1-dont-run-with-scissors-pruning-breaks-vla-models-but-they-can-be-rec.md

 ---
 layout: default
-title: Don't Run with Scissors: Pruning Breaks VLA Models but They Can Be Recovered
+title: "Don't Run with Scissors: Pruning Breaks VLA Models but They Can Be Recovered"
 ---

 # Don't Run with Scissors: Pruning Breaks VLA Models but They Can Be Recovered